OCP Delta Lake¶

 Yosemite-V3 has multiple configurations.
 Depending on configurations, it may host up to 4 Delta Lake servers (blades) in one sled.

 The Yosemite-V3 system is in mass production.
 Facebook, Intel and partners jointly develop Open System Firmware (OSF) solution on Delta Lake as an alternative solution.
 The OSF solution is based on FSP/coreboot/LinuxBoot stack.
-The OSF solution reached DVT exit equivalent status.
+The OSF solution reached production quality for some use cases in July, 2021.

-- FSP blob: The blob (Intel Cooper Lake Scalable Processor Firmware Support Package) is not yet available to the public.
-It will be made public soon by Intel with redistributable license.
+- FSP blob: The blob (Intel Cooper Lake Scalable Processor Firmware Support Package) can be downloaded from https://github.com/intel/FSP/tree/master/CedarIslandFspBinPkg.

 - ACM binaries: only required for CBnT enablement.
 Available under NDA with Intel.

-- LinuxBoot: This is necessary only if you use LinuxBoot as coreboot payload.
+- Payload: LinuxBoot is necessary when LinuxBoot is used as the coreboot payload.
 U-root as initramfs, is used in the joint development.
 It can be built following All about u-root.

 To do in-band FW image update, use flashrom: